//

 8. Enduring Love by Ian Mcewan

-9. A Suitable Boy – Vikram Seth
+9. A Suitable Boy by Vikram Seth

 10. The Moor’s Last Sigh – Salman Rushdie